theShmoo/MultiNodeRendering/README.md

 # Remote rendering

 The main idea of remote rendering is to distribute the rendering onto multiple nodes.
-A client splits its screen is multiple tiles, and each buffer for each tile is calculated by different node.
+A client splits its screen into multiple tiles, and each buffer for each tile is calculated by a different node.
 These calculated buffers are stacked back together by the client and it calculates the final illumination.

 ## The Nodes